DocsTracking MethodsWarehouse Connectors

 Handling partitioned tables:

-When syncing time partitioned (opens in a new tab) or ingestion-time paritioned (opens in a new tab) tables Mirror will use partition metadata to skip processing partitions that have not changed between sync runs.
-This will make the computation of the change stream much more efficient on large paritioned tables where only a small percentage of partitions are update between runs.
+When syncing time partitioned or ingestion-time partitioned tables Mirror will use partition metadata to skip processing partitions that have not changed between sync runs.
+This will make the computation of the change stream much more efficient on large partitioned tables where only a small percentage of partitions are update between runs.
 For example, in a day-partitioned table with two years of data, where only the last five days of data are normally updated only five partitions worth of data will be scanned each time the sync runs.

 Append